tochenan/CitiBike-Demand-Prediction/README.md

 - **evaluation/**: Stores summary of model performance result for both demand and allocation forecasting tasks.

 - **viz/**: Dedicated to data visualizations created during the analysis phase.
 This directory includes both exploratory graphics used to derive insights during model building and final visualizations that showcases the performance of the model.
+It also includes html objects that overlay important station statistics on top of a map.

 ## Setup Instructions